Risk Metrics

 Introduction

 Risk metrics quantify the expected losses and consequences from seismic hazards over time.
 This section provides interactive tools to compute and visualize key risk indicators for cities across 12 global regions.
+In performance-based earthquake engineering and regional risk applications, the Average Annual Loss Ratio (AALR) quantifies the expected loss ratio due to earthquake-induced damage over one year:

 Structural AALR: Expected annual structural damage as a fraction of replacement cost